What is the Graves Amendment?

 “[…]Liability that a supervisory party (such as an employer) bears for the actionable conduct of a subordinate or associate (such as an employee) based on the relationship between the two parties.”

-What does rental car liability mean for litigation?
+What does rental car liability mean during litigation?

 At first, states began passing laws with vicarious liability, lacking the exception for rental car companies.
 The amendment was enacted to enforce a clearer determination of who can file a lawsuit.
 The amendment also includes the amount of damages those bringing litigation are entitled to.
 New York in particular, according to FindLaw.com has no statutory limits on vicarious liability whatsoever.
 This problem began leading to alarmingly high settlements.